 “From 2004 to 2009, we had two big productions that were very successful, and we were touring and doing all the things,” Gonzalez Szigriszt said.

-Around the same time, Gonzalez Szigriszt traveled to London.
-As part of her job, she would often travel abroad to see plays hoping that she’d find something unique and buy the rights for her company.
-During one of her trips, she met Sir Peter Shaffer, the playwright of Amadeus and Eccus.
-She ended up getting the rights to one of his plays, Five Finger Exercise.
+Around the same time, Gonzalez Szigriszt got the rights to a play from Sir Peter Shaffer, the playwright of Amadeus and Eccus.
+She ended up getting the rights to Five Finger Exercise.

 But she didn’t only receive the rights.
 It became her opportunity to direct.